Jump to start of content

 While the LKA is intended to be both a learning tool and an assessment focused on medical knowledge that a physician typically wouldn’t need to research extensively in day-to-day practice, you should still take it seriously and treat it like an assessment.
 Some physicians may find that their typical approach to keeping current with medical knowledge is effective and no additional studying is required.
 Others may want to use the feedback provided as part of the LKA to address knowledge gaps to ensure that their knowledge remains broad and current.
 This feedback includes the correct answer to the question, the rationale for the right and wrong answers, and references.

-In addition, your interim score report (offered at the end of the first quarter of the second year of your LKA participation, and every quarter afterwards) will give you helpful information to re-adjust your approach and focus your studies as needed.
+In addition, your interim progress report (offered at the end of the first quarter of the second year of your LKA participation, and every quarter afterwards) will give you helpful information to re-adjust your approach and focus your studies as needed.
 You are encouraged to try the LKA and see what works best for you.

 And remember, because a pass/fail decision isn’t made until the end of 5 years, as long as you continue to meet the LKA Participation Requirement (open at least 500 out of 600 questions over 5 years) your certification status won’t be affected before then.
 Learn more about what happens at the end of your five-year cycle.